Loc: mid-south coast Santa Cruz | Lat: N 34-00.25 | Long: W 119-25.5 | Last visit: July 2024 | ||

 Approach

 In calm conditions, you can anchor either east or west of Cat Rock.
-The east side of the rock provides some shelter from typically west winds and swell, but anchoring in closer to the island (near the 4 fathom mark on Chart provides much better protection.
+The east side of the rock provides some shelter from typically west winds and swell, but anchoring in closer to the island (near the 4 fathom line, provides much better protection.

 The last time we were in there, we anchored in about 30′ of water just near the gap between west and middle island.
 The wind was in the 20’s, but this spot was protected from the NW howler.